-This report has been extremely important in support of the donation of organs for transplantation or research.
 Pope John Paul II speaks of organ donation in The Gospel of Life as a praiseworthy example of a gesture that builds up an authentic culture of life.
 From this perspective, organ and tissue donation is a profound way in which all people can live out the Gospel command to love our neighbor.
-Respect for the human person and the sacredness of life demand that the donor as well as the recipient be treated with dignity.
+Respect for the human person and the sacredness of life demand that the donor, as well as the recipient, be treated with dignity.
+Organs must not be removed until after the donor has died, unless it is a situation in which the donor may continue to live with one of the organs, for example, the donation of one kidney.
 As medicine advances we must continue to pose the ethical, legal, and social questions raised by these procedures.